Tetseo Sisters: Li

 Li is the Chokri Naga word for folk songs or songs of the people.

 The Chakhesangs have a huge repertoire of folk songs that have been compiled into a traditional songbook, Li kukre kutiko, that consists of 223 common songs.
 Most of the other songs have been handed down through oral tradition (much like any other Naga tribe) from generation to generation in the villages of the region.
 There are Li for special events, love songs, children's songs, laments, war songs and songs that are related to agriculture and its seasonal activities.
 The repetitive "Ho-he-ho"-"hiyo-hiyohey" choirs are shared between separate groups, either ad lib or echoing one another.
 These songs are sometimes accompanied by the one-stringed instrument tati or heka libuh (mithun horn) which they play.

 Personal life

 Mercy Tetseo earned a university degree in Psychology from the University of Delhi and is an avid foodie, traveller and writer.
-Azi Vezivolü is a former Miss Nagaland runner up and earned a university degree in Political Sciences from the University of Delhi.
+Azi Vezivolü was a runner-up at Miss Nagaland and earned a university degree in Political Sciences from the University of Delhi.
 She does modelling, sings in other formations and is on a sabbatical from tours since her marriage to raise her two young sons.

-Kuku Tetseo studied at University of Delhi's Lady Shri Ram College for Women and is an active fashion blogger and social media influencer at My Salad Days now rebranded as "Naganess".
+Kuku Tetseo studied at University of Delhi's Lady Shri Ram College for Women and is an active fashion blogger and social media influencer at 'My Salad Days' now rebranded as 'Naganess'.
 Lulu Tetseo is the youngest of the four sisters and is attending Indira Gandhi Government Medical College in Nagpur.